GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Related Work

 \section{Related Work}

 Our work builds on recent work in prompting large language models, which~\citet{liu2021pre} provide a comprehensive literature survey for.
 We focus on methods for improving model prompts here.

 \paragraph{Exemplar Prompts.} Few-shot learning for language models to perform NLP tasks is an active area of research~\cite{schick2020few, le-scao-rush-2021-many, tam-etal-2021-improving, logan2021cutting}.
 Prompts in this line of work are mainly composed of a number of input-output examples~\cite{schick2020few, le-scao-rush-2021-many, tam-etal-2021-improving, logan2021cutting}.
-Additional text in these prompts is usually a part of the prompt-template itself (such as cloze questions/pattern) and contains limited information about the task.
-In contrast, our work focuses on instructional prompts as described below.
+Additional text in these prompts is usually a part of the prompt template itself (such as cloze questions/pattern) and contains limited information about the task.\footnote{By prompt template, we are referring to the choice of cloze-question/pattern (typically a phrase or short sentence), verbalizer, or any structuring text around the training and test example(s).
+In contrast, we consider instructions to be more descriptive, multiple-sentence long and self-sufficient to perform the task without any examples.
+See illustrative examples of templates in Table 7 of~\citet{zhao2021calibrate}.} In contrast, our work focuses on instructional prompts as described below.

 \paragraph{Instructional Prompts.} Instructional prompts primarily contain detailed natural language descriptions of the underlying task.
-Recent work focuses on prompts containing instructions given to human annotators during data collection~\cite{efrat2020turking, mishra2021cross}.
-However, even powerful LMs such as GPT-3 often struggle to use crowd-sourcing instructions effectively for complex NLP tasks~\cite{efrat2020turking}.
-To remedy this,~\citet{mishra2021cross} decompose complex tasks into self-contained sub-tasks, allowing for models to perform each task separately using instructions targeted to each sub-task.
-However, a follow-up work reveals that even these decomposed instructions still underperform example-based prompts~\cite{mishra2021reframing}.
-Based on an error analysis of GPT-3, they propose guidelines for manually rewriting instructions in order to improve model performance.
-Similarly,~\citet{webson2021prompt} show that LMs may struggle to truly understand instructional prompts in an analysis of masked LM performance on Natural Language Inference (NLI), but they are limited to smaller models with $<$1B parameters. \citet{wei2022finetuned} find that large LMs are better able to learn from instructions for new tasks after they are fine-tuned on instructions and few-shot prompts in a hugely multitask manner.
-Lastly,~\citet{weller-etal-2020-learning} provide a dataset in which task descriptions are formulated as questions corresponding to multiple passages.
-These questions are significantly shorter (${\sim}12$ words) and all pertain to one of three domains, whereas the instructions in \natinst{} are longer and correspond to a greater variety of tasks~\cite{mishra2021cross}.
+Recent work focuses on utilizing instructions given to human annotators during data collection~\cite{efrat2020turking, mishra2021cross}. \citet{mishra2021reframing} propose guidelines for manually rewriting instructions in order to further improve performance of instructional prompts.
+While \citet{webson2021prompt} show language models may struggle to truly understand instructions, \citet{wei2022finetuned, sanh2022multitask} find finetuning on instructions and in-context examples in a hugely multi-task manner helps generalization to other tasks.
+Lastly,~\citet{weller-etal-2020-learning} provide a dataset in which task descriptions are formulated as questions.
+These questions are relatively short and domain-specific, whereas the instructions in \natinst{}~\cite{mishra2021cross, wang2022benchmarking} are longer and correspond to more diverse tasks.